 Large-scale sequencing studies of hematologic malignancies have revealed notable epistasis among high-frequency mutations.
 One of the most striking examples of epistasis occurs for mutations in RNA splicing factors.
-These lesions are amongst the most common alterations in myeloid neoplasms and generally occur in a mutually exclusive manner, a finding attributed to their synthetic lethal interactions and/or convergent effects.
-Curiously, however, patients with multiple concomitant splicing factor mutations have been observed, challenging our understanding of one of the most common examples of epistasis in hematologic malignancies.
-Here we performed bulk and single cell analyses of myeloid malignancy patients harboring >2 splicing factor mutations to understand the frequency and basis for the co-existence of these mutations.
-Although mutations in splicing factors were strongly mutually exclusive across 4,231 patients (q <0.001), 0.85% harbored two concomitant bona fide splicing factor mutations, ~50% of which were present in the same individual cells.
-However, the distribution of mutations in double mutants deviated from those in single mutants with selection against the most common alleles, SF3B1K700E and SRSF2P95H/L/R, and selection for less common alleles, such as SF3B1 non-K700E mutations, rare amino acid substitutions at SRSF2P95, and combined U2AF1S34/Q157 mutations.
-SF3B1 and SRSF2 alleles enriched in double mutants had reduced effects on RNA splicing and/or binding compared to the most common alleles.
+These lesions are among the most common alterations in myeloid neoplasms and generally occur in a mutually exclusive manner, a finding attributed to their synthetic lethal interactions and/or convergent effects.
+Curiously, however, patients with multiple-concomitant splicing factor mutations have been observed, challenging our understanding of one of the most common examples of epistasis in hematologic malignancies.
+In this study, we performed bulk and single-cell analyses of patients with myeloid malignancy who were harboring ≥2 splicing factor mutations, to understand the frequency and basis for the coexistence of these mutations.
+Although mutations in splicing factors were strongly mutually exclusive across 4231 patients (q < .001), 0.85% harbored 2 concomitant bona fide splicing factor mutations, ∼50% of which were present in the same individual cells.
+However, the distribution of mutations in patients with double mutations deviated from that in those with single mutations, with selection against the most common alleles, SF3B1K700E and SRSF2P95H/L/R, and selection for less common alleles, such as SF3B1 non-K700E mutations, rare amino acid substitutions at SRSF2P95, and combined U2AF1S34/Q157 mutations.
+SF3B1 and SRSF2 alleles enriched in those with double-mutations had reduced effects on RNA splicing and/or binding compared with the most common alleles.
 Moreover, dual U2AF1 mutations occurred in cis with preservation of the wild-type allele.
-These data highlight allele-specific differences as critical in regulating molecular effects of splicing factor mutations as well as their co-occurrences/exclusivities with one another.
+These data highlight allele-specific differences as critical in regulating the molecular effects of splicing factor mutations as well as their cooccurrences/exclusivities with one another.